-What one can say with confidence is that Western Civilization has had a massive influence across the globe, in all domains of life.
+What one can say with confidence is that Western civilization has had a massive influence across the globe, in all domains of life.
 Not just in the United States, but across the Americas, and indeed on every continent, Western ideas about religion, science, politics, and art have had an unparalleled influence.
-To understand our planet’s civilization, then, requires an appreciation of this thing we call Western Civilization.
+To understand our planet’s civilization, then, requires an appreciation of Western civilization.
 In promoting that, we promote human civilization.

 At the University of Colorado Boulder, the study of Western civilization is thriving, across dozens of departments and programs.
 Thanks to the generous support of private donors, the Benson Center has provided, over the last decade, hundreds of thousands of dollars in grants for events focused on better appreciating the Western tradition.
 Below are some of the many events we have helped to sponsor in recent years.